Miro (wrestler): Various feuds (2016–2017)

-On the November 21 episode of Raw, after being locked out of his locker room, Enzo Amore would run into Lana in the hallway before being angrily confronted by Rusev.
-Rusev would challenge Amore to a match later that night, quickly defeating him.
-The following week on Raw, Amore would defeat Rusev by disqualification.
-At Roadblock: End of the Line, Rusev would face Amore's tag partner, Big Cass, defeating him by countout.
-The following night on Raw, Rusev would face Cass again, this time defeating him by disqualification.
-That same night, Amore would have to attend sensitivity training from the incident on the November 21 episode of Raw.
-At the training, Amore would be attacked by Rusev and his new ally, Jinder Mahal.
-On the January 2, 2017 episode of Raw, Rusev teamed with Mahal in a 2-on-1 handicap match, defeating Big Cass.
-At Royal Rumble, Rusev would enter the Rumble match at number eighteen, lasting over 20 minutes before being eliminated by Goldberg.
+On the November 21 episode of Raw, after being locked out of his locker room, Enzo Amore ran into Lana in the hallway before being angrily confronted by Rusev.
+Rusev challenged Amore to a match later that night, quickly defeating him.
+The following week on Raw, Amore defeated Rusev by disqualification.
+At Roadblock: End of the Line, Rusev faced Amore's tag partner, Big Cass, defeating him by countout.
+The following night on Raw, Rusev faced Cass again, this time defeating him by disqualification.
+That same night, Amore had to attend sensitivity training from the incident on the November 21 episode of Raw.
+At the training, Rusev and his new ally, Jinder Mahal, attacked Amore.
+On the January 2, 2017, episode of Raw, Rusev teamed with Mahal in a 2-on-1 handicap match, defeating Big Cass.
+At Royal Rumble, Rusev entered the Rumble match at number eighteen, lasting over 20 minutes before being eliminated by Goldberg.
 On the February 27 episode of Raw, Rusev and Mahal began to show tension after Rusev inadvertently distracted Mahal, causing the two to lose to The New Day.
 At Fastlane, general manager Mick Foley placed Rusev and Mahal in singles matches that night after Mahal revealed his desire to return to singles competition.
 Rusev and Mahal both lost their respective matches against Big Show and Cesaro.
 Both Rusev and Lana disappeared from television following Rusev requiring surgery for an injury.

 Rusev Day (2017–2018)

-On April 11, Rusev was moved to SmackDown brand as part of the Superstar Shake-up.
+On April 11, Rusev was moved to the SmackDown brand as part of the Superstar Shake-up.
 On the April 25 episode of SmackDown, Rusev made his first appearance on WWE programming since Fastlane, appearing via satellite, and declared that he would not make his debut on SmackDown unless he was given a WWE Championship match at the Money in the Bank pay-per-view on June 18.
 He was not granted his request, but on the July 4 episode of SmackDown, he made his first appearance for the brand and confronted the returning John Cena, setting up a flag match for Battleground, which he lost.

 In August, Rusev started a feud with Randy Orton and was defeated by Orton at SummerSlam in 10 seconds.
 On the September 19 episode of SmackDown, Rusev got his revenge on Orton by defeating him in the same time, after a distraction from Aiden English.
-Soon after, Rusev assumed a new character where he would proclaim that every day was "Rusev Day".
-This act would become incredibly popular with the fans, despite the fact that Rusev played a villainous character.
+Soon after, Rusev assumed a new character where he proclaimed that every day was "Rusev Day".
+This act became incredibly popular with the fans, despite the fact that Rusev played a villainous character.
+As a result, WWE attempted to suppress positive feedback by editing out "Rusev Day" chants from crowds and reducing Rusev's appearances on television.
 At Hell in a Cell on October 9, Rusev lost to Orton again, thus ending their feud.